OpenTechSchool/html-css-beginners/core/style.md

 Web colors are colors used in designing web pages.
 Colors may be specified as an RGB triplet or in hexadecimal format (a hex triplet).
 Hexadecimal color codes begin with a number sign (#).
-This number sign can be picked from a graphics software or from some nice web tool, such as, [Color picker](http://www.colorpicker.com/), for example.
+This number can be picked from a graphics software or from some nice web tool, such as, [Color picker](http://www.colorpicker.com/), for example.
 When you have chosen your color, copy the number that starts with # and paste that in your CSS file.

 Good to know: #000 is black and #fff is white.